Nappin History, Family Crest & Coats of Arms

 Early History of the Nappin family

 This web page shows only a small excerpt of our Nappin research.
-Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Nappin History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Nappin History in all our PDF Extended History products and printed products wherever possible.

 Nappin Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Nappin include Knapton, Napton, Knappen and others.

 Early Notables of the Nappin family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Nappin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Nappin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Nappin family to Ireland
+Migration of the Nappin family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Jane Knapton, who settled in Virginia in 1652; Joseph Knapton, who settled in Boston in 1716; and Robert Knapton, who settled in Virginia in 1754.